LofNaDI/waveformAnalysis/README.md

 ### >>> Code dependencies

-The code of the waveform analysis calls **plot2svg** to save plots as svg files, which is available [here](http://www.mathworks.com/matlabcentral/fileexchange/7401-scalable-vector-graphics--svg--export-of-figures).
+The code of the waveform analysis calls **fig2svg** to export figures to svg files.
+More information about it [here](https://github.com/kupiqu/fig2svg).